csoma28/AirBnB-Data-Analysis-/README.md

 ---

-## 📎 License
+## License

-MIT License.
-This project is for educational and analytical purposes.
-Dataset courtesy of publicly available Airbnb NYC data.
+This project is open for educational use.
+Data is publicly sourced and intended for analysis and learning purposes.

----